 Gallbladder polyps do not always cause symptoms.
 In many cases, doctors find them unexpectedly on ultrasound or CT scans.

 People with high levels of cholesterol or salts in their bile have

 Gallbladder polyps are also associated with the formation of gallstones.
 Many people have both gallbladder polyps and gallstones.

 - familial polyposis, an inherited condition

 - Gardner syndrome, a type of familial polyposis

 - Peutz-Jeghers syndrome, a genetic condition

-- hepatitis B, an infection that can be acute or chronic
+- hepatitis B, a viral infection that can be acute or chronic

 The majority of gallbladder polyps are pseudopolyps or inflammatory polyps.
 These do not cause complications and are not associated with cancer.

 Only true gallbladder polyps are associated with cancer.
-The stages of gallbladder cancer range from 0–5, with stage 5 being the most advanced.
+The stages of gallbladder cancer range from 0 to 5, with stage 5 being the most advanced.

 The 5-year survival rate for stage 1 gallbladder cancer is less than